lotusk08/lotusk08.github.io/_posts/2022-08-08-talk-Vietnam.md

 tags:
   - experience
   - knowledge
+  - Vietnam
+  - human
 pin: false
-toc: true
+toc: false
 math: false
 mermaid: false
 ---

-## Why is Vietnam still so poor while Vietnamese work so hard?
+>Why is Vietnam still so poor while Vietnamese work so hard?
+{: .prompt-warning}
 I’m not Vietnamese but my wife and family are, I’ve lived in Vietnam (Hanoi) for 12 years and have a degree relating to Vietnamese language, history and culture.
 I may be able to shed some light on this.

 Vietnamese are wonderful people, kind, loyal, honest.
 They give the appearance to be hardworking, getting up early, going home late etc, but the truth is, they spend a lot of time chatting, drinking tea, sleeping, and specific tasks take a long time to do.